 Another element serving a vital role within an organization is the logo.
 It is a corporate identity.
 But a proper understanding of the logo requires that you first understand its functionalities.
 On most occasions, the logo serves to identify a company or organization.
 It is also an identifier of a company’s products and could be a mark, symbol, or signature in the organization.
 It is crucial to understand that the logo does not sell a company and its products.
 The derivation of a logo generates from the initial function, role, feature, or entity it represents.
 Therefore, logos identify the company but do not describe it; however, they derive from what they mean in the related company.
 It is crucial to ensure that logos identify the business rather than tell more about it.

 Identity also carries many other factors within the logo.
 A logo needs identity and recognisability, which brings about memorability.
 In short, if you come across any company logo, you should always recognize it without failure and also memorize it.
 The familiarity of a logo brings about its intended functionality.
+Keep this in mind when you create your own logo.
 Therefore, at all costs, companies should always strive to ensure their logos have a high level of recognition from people and should also have a significant aspect of memorability.

 Any queries about Branding and Logo Design? feel free to contact us today!